intel0ut/OnStep_3.16-Instein/README.md

 # OnStep-Instein
 This repository is intended for owners of OnStep boxes made by Instein.eu and contain a copy of the custom OnStep 3.16o for ESP32 source code used by the box.
 I don't own any part of this code.
-Original source code by Howard Hutton (https://github.com/hjd1964/OnStep) with modifications by Instein.eu
+Original source code by Howard Dutton (https://github.com/hjd1964/OnStep) with modifications by Instein.eu

 # OnStep by Howard Dutton